rohitsinghlab/KolossuS/README.md

-# KolossuS: Deep Learning-coupled Proximity Proteomics to Deconvolve Kinase Signaling In Vivo
+# KolossuS: Kinase Signaling Prediction Tool

 Deconvolving the substrates of hundreds of kinases linked to phosphorylation networks driving cellular behavior is a fundamental, unresolved biological challenge, largely due to the poorly